jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_sqlanalysis_aggregationinformation.md

 ---
-title: SQL Analysis - Aggregation Information Alarm
+title: SQL Analysis - Aggregation Information alarm
 tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "The SQL Analysis - Aggregation Information alarm is raised to indicate that some SQL statements have been discarded during the collection of SQL Analysis data."